Bipolar Disorder And Relapse

 - Think about your previous manic and depressive episodes.

-It’s often unpleasant to think about, but recalling past mood swings can help prevent the next one.
+It’s often unpleasant to think about, but recalling past episodes and the accompanying symptoms can help prevent the next one.
 Try to remember when your early symptoms first appeared and when the episode was “the most severe”.
 Also ask yourself, when you hit the “point of no return”.

 - Create a “mood chart”.